paulo-e-garcia/yolo-to-onnx-converter/README.md

 # YOLO to ONNX Converter/Exporter

-Simple Python script to export YOLOv8 models to ONNX format for deployment and inference optimization.
+Simple Python script to export YOLO models to ONNX format for deployment and inference optimization.

 ## Overview